Frequently Asked Questions About Java

 You can deploy any Java application on Heroku.
 It is not limited to JEE or other frameworks.
 You can deploy Java web applications packaged as WAR files using WAR deployment or you can deploy Maven based Java projects of any kind using the git versioning system.
 In both cases you are free to use any frameworks and libraries that you choose, including Spring and JEE components such as Servlets, JSPs, JDBC drivers, etc.

 Can I deploy standard Java web applications to Heroku?

 Yes.
 You can build and deploy Java web applications that use all the common APIs: Servlet, JSP, JDBC, taglibs, JSF etc. You can deploy Java web applications in two ways.
 You can build it locally and deploy as a WAR package to Heroku or you can set it up as a Maven WAR project that includes an embedded web app runner and deploy to Heroku using git.
 The former is a more familiar approach to most Java developers.
 The latter is better optimized for continuous delivery.

 Do Java applications run in a JEE container on Heroku?

 Applications deployed as WAR files run in a Tomcat container.
-Applications deployed using git are not deployed to a container.
+Applications deployed using Git are not deployed to a container.
 Instead you bundle in a web server library like Jetty or embedded Tomcat and the application can execute as a self-contained unit.
+Frameworks like Thorntail do this for you.
 The latter approach gives you the most optimal setup for continuous delivery with the best control over changes to the environment.
 The former is a more common approach that most Java developers are familiar with.

 Can I deploy an application packaged as a WAR file to Heroku?